digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/table/serverside-operations/overview.md

 title: Overview
 ---

-This guide explains how to perform server-side operations on a table component in ToolJet.
+This guide explains how to perform server-side operations on a table component in JumpStart.
 While most databases offer support for server-side operations, the specific implementation can vary depending on the database.
 For the purposes of this guide, PostgreSQL will be used as the data source to demonstrate the process.

 <div style={{paddingTop:'24px'}}>